markus-mnm/directus7javatools/readme.md

 An executable wrapping the Directus Java Admin SDK

+## Use in Gradle Tassk

+Check out https://github.com/markus-mnm/directus-demo-article-schema for an example of how to use this this project.

 ## To Dos

-* Create a changelog of changes to keep track of schema changes, similar to liquibase (or implement it against an API)
+* Create a changelog of changes to keep track of schema changes, similar to liquibase (or implement it against as a liquibase extension via API calls in case that is feasible & sensible)
 * Add permission grants (e.g. when adding a new collection, grant permission to a set of groups)
 * Clean up